 Warm weather, palm trees, amazing hospitality, diverse culture, an abundance of history, delicious food, enlightening art, adventurous nightlife and much more.
 New Orleans has a lot to offer for every kind of traveler!

 - Ridesharing : We used Lyft frequently throughout the trip and spent about $25 in total per person.
 From getting to the: French Quarter, other Wards in New Orleans and airport.
-The cost of each trip from the Airbnb we stayed at was roughly $5-6; besides the trip to the airport which was $20.
+The cost of each trip from our Airbnb was roughly $5-6; besides the trip to the airport which was $20.
 As I mentioned in my previous post, we had to use Uber once from the airport because Lyft wasn’t allowed to pickup passengers.
 It cost about $30 for that ride.

 - Walking: Depending on where you stay, getting to the French Quarter might not be a daunting task.
 Our Airbnb to Bourbon street was roughly a 30 minute walk.
 Once you’re in the French Quarter, everything is basically within walking distance.